bobach/feed-this-much/README.md

 **uv**: Use the link (https://github.com/astral-sh/uv) to install

-Activate the virtual environment by running `source .venv/bin/activate` and run `uv sync` to install the dependencies
+Create the virtual environment by running `uv venv` Activate the virtual environment by running `source .venv/bin/activate` and run `uv sync` to install the dependencies

 Run the local development server by `python manage.py runserver`